gdlc/STAT_COMP/INCLASS_9.md

 **3)**

-In the case of dummy variables, the coefficients can be interpreted as log(OR) where OR are the ratio of the odds of gout for the group coded by the dummy variable over the odds of the reference group.
+In the case of dummy variables, the coefficients can be interpreted as log(OR) where OR is the ratio of the odds of gout [p(gout)/p(not gout)] for the group coded by the dummy variable over the odds of the reference group.
 Therfore; `exp(bHat)` gives an estimate of the odds-ratio.
 And OR>1 indicates that disease is more likely in the group coded by the dummy variable, relative to the reference category, OR<1 means the opposity.
 ORs<0.8 or >1.2 are often considered to be an indication of a sizable effect.
 Although one needs to be careful because when prevalence is very low or very high a huge or very small OR may not imply much in terms of increased/decreased risk.
+In our case we see that white and female are less likely to develop gout, relative to black and male, respectively.

 ```r
   exp(bHat[2:3])